Sparse Graph Learning with Spectrum Prior for Deep Graph Convolutional Networks

-Our algorithm to solve \eqref{eq:glasso} is thus as follows.
-We minimize the GLASSO terms in \eqref{eq:glasso} by solving its dual \eqref{eq:glasso_dual}---iteratively updating one row / column of $\C$.
-We then project $\C$ to $\cH_{\u,\kappa}^+$ using our projection operator.
+In summary, our algorithm to solve \eqref{eq:obj} is as follows.
+We minimize the GLASSO terms in \eqref{eq:obj} by solving its dual \eqref{eq:glasso_dual}---iteratively updating one row / column of $\C$ at a time.
 We repeat these two steps till convergence.
-Note that \textit{both steps are computed using covariance $\C$ directly}, and thus inversion to graph Laplacian $\L = \C^{-1}$ is not necessary until convergence, when we output a solution.
+Note that both steps are computed using covariance $\C$ directly, and thus inversion to graph Laplacian $\L = \C^{-1}$ is not necessary until convergence, when we output a solution.